chenboran/firesight-wiki-clone/op-warpPerspective.md

 The perspective matrix can be:

-1. Specified in the _undistort_ stage itself
+1. Specified in the _perspective_ stage itself
 1. Computed and obtained from a preceding camera calibration stage (see [[op-matchGrid]]).
 1. Provided externally as FireSight pipeline arguments